 The Jewish Museum Berlinʼs Fellowship Program

 With the inauguration of the Academy, the Jewish Museum has launched a new Fellowship Program for research projects involving Jewish history and culture, and the better appreciation of social and cultural diversity in Germany.
 We select scholars who have earned extraordinary respect in their particular fields.
 The first fellow of the two-year research program is Dr. Karen Körber, a sociologist.

-Karen Körber is currently teaching and investigating the subjects of gender and migration at the Department of Social Sciences at the Goethe-Universität Frankfurt.
+Karen Körber’s most recent teaching and research post was at the Department of Social Sciences at the Goethe University, Frankfurt.
 She studied sociology, political science, and psychology at the University of Bremen, the Free University Berlin, and Columbia University, New York.
-She has been a research associate at the Institute for Sociology at Freie Universität Berlin, and received her doctorate from the Humboldt Universität Berlin with a dissertation on her field study of Russian-Jewish immigrants in East Germany in the 1990s.
+She has been a research associate at the Institute of Sociology at the Free University Berlin, and received her doctorate from the Humboldt University of Berlin with a dissertation on her field study about the immigration of Russian-speaking Jews to East Germany in the 1990s.
 At the Erfurt University of Applied Sciences, she followed up with a study on the effect of the migration movement on Germany’s Jewish communities.
-From 2008 to 2011 she conducted research at the Institute for European Ethnology/Cultural Studies of the Philipps-Universität Marburg for the project "Transnational Familiarity."
-Her studies investigated the changing role of family under the present conditions of increasing global migration (cf. "Imagined Families in Mobile Worlds", edited by Karen Körber and Ina Merkel, Special Issue of Ethnologia Europaea, Journal of European Ethnology, vol. 42:2, 2012).
+From 2008 to 2011 she conducted research at the Institute for European Ethnology/Cultural Studies at Philipps University, Marburg for the project "Transnational Familiarity."
+Her studies investigated the changing role of family under the present conditions of increasing global migration.
+The results can be read in the volume "Imagined Families in Mobile Worlds," edited by Karen Körber and Ina Merkel (Special Issue of Ethnologia Europaea, Journal of European Ethnology, vol. 42:2, 2012).